Atomic94/hello-world/README.md

 # hello-world
-Ideas, resources, and unidentified ojects
+Ideas, resources, and unidentified ojects.
+You find those things here...

+Hi Humans!

+Hubot here, I like Node.js and Cofeescript (that's what I'm made of!).
+I've had tacos on the moon and find them far superior to Earth tacos.